boaz1e/task-management-system/README.md

 # Task Management App

 This project is a simple Task Management App with a FastAPI backend and a Streamlit frontend.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations on tasks.
-The backend, built with FastAPI, handles data storage using MongoDB, while the frontend, created with Streamlit, provides an intuitive interface for task management.
+The backend, built with FastAPI, handles data storage using MySQL, while the frontend, created with Streamlit, provides an intuitive interface for task management.

 ## Features